-How to Cook Any Type of Winter Squash ~ because all members of the gorgeous gourd family are edible, healthy, and delicious, and you shouldn’t miss one fabulous bite!
+How to Cook Any Type of Winter Squash from pumpkin and butternut to kabocha, acorn, and more ~ all members of the gorgeous gourd family are edible, healthy, and delicious, and you shouldn’t miss one fabulous bite!

 I’ve done the research so you can feel confident venturing outside your winter squash comfort zone this year…there are so many beautiful and underutilized varieties of squash, all of them edible, and all of them delicious, you just need to know how to handle them.
 So before you reach for yet another butternut squash, give these other fun varieties a fair shake!